dubzzz/fast-check/website/docs/introduction/why-property-based.md

 ### Designed for users

 Property-based is not only about randomizing inputs to find bugs; it's also about helping users to find and to fix the errors.
 As a consequence, property-based testing frameworks come with what we refer to as: shrinking capabilities.
 Basically given a failure, they will take it and attempt to report another one much simpler to read and investigate.
-In general long inputs containing many complex characters or values tend to guide the developper on wrong tracks.
-With shrinker, this useless noise will be dropped and the failuer being reported will only focus on the minimal input to make the predicate fail.
+In general long inputs containing many complex characters or values tend to guide the developer on wrong tracks.
+With shrinker, this useless noise will be dropped and the failure being reported will only focus on the minimal input to make the predicate fail.

 ### Document the code